nastechnology/nacs-dev-puppetmaster/README.md

 ```
 cd ~/nacs-dev-puppetmaster
-# First boot, this will fail during provisioning the Master
 vagrant up
-# This will boot the rest of the VMs
-vagrant up
-# This will reboot the VMs for the first time
-vagrant reload
-# This will complete the configuration of the Master
-vagrant reload
 ```

 If you get errors about Apache not being able to start on port 8140, SSH into the Puppet Master VM: